 A doula will typically first find out what’s important to the client for her birth experience.
 Like good wedding planning, it’s crucial to have a clear idea of what you want and to plan for all eventualities.
 Next, a good antenatal education is invaluable.
 We’re spoilt for choice in Singapore when it comes to companies providing childbirth classes (including Active Birth, Bradley Method, and HypnoBirthing).
 A doula may also provide info on a balanced diet and daily exercise, which really helps women physically prepare for birth.

 What’s the difference between a midwife and a doula?

 In Singapore, a midwife is employed by the hospital and is usually caring for several women at once.
-The midwife is responsible for the medical wellbeing of the mother and baby and will assist the doctor as necessary.
+The midwife is responsible for the medical wellbeing of the mother and baby, and will assist the doctor as necessary.
 A doula is employed by the client and is focused on that one woman and her partner.
 Doulas can also provide a continuity of care from pregnancy right through childbirth and beyond, whereas a hospital midwife is subject to shift changes.

-Honestly, the best support a doula can provide is to remain open-hearted and non-judgemental of a woman’s birth choices.
+The best support a doula can provide is to remain open-hearted and non-judgemental of a woman’s birth choices.
 It’s also important that a birthing mother feels her concerns are being heard and respected.